 AGUSTINA TABORDA / Bandoneón

 She started dancing tango when she was very young and immediately fell under the spell of the bandoneon.
-Was it from the breaks and figures of the dance, from its micro movements, that she now makes those minimal notes sound as if they were little birds, or launches a long, round and blue note, or marks a determined and sharp rhythmic like a knife duel but pressing those randomly distributed buttons?
+Was it from the breaks and figures of the dance, from its micro movements, that she now makes those minimal notes sound as if they were little birds, or launches a long, round and blue note, or marks a determined and sharp rhythm like a knife duel but pressing those randomly distributed buttons?

 ERNESTO INOUYE / Piano